phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 Name | Type | Description
 ---|:---:|---
-securedBy | [[SecurityRequirement ](#securityrequirement)] | An array of SecurityRequirement elements, the operatio can be authenticated by any of the specified security schemes. headers | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to RAML 1.0 Data Type declarations explaining the format and semantics of the variables.
+securedBy? | [[SecurityRequirement ](#securityrequirement)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. headers? | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to [RAML 1.0 Spec](#RAML) Data Type declarations explaining the format and semantics of the variables.

 #### HTTP Operation Examples